ProShares - UltraPro S&P500 (UPRO) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - UltraPro S&P500 (UPRO) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $4.80B, listed on AMEX, carrying a beta of 3.11 to the broader market.
-ProShares UltraPro S&P500 seeks daily investment results, before fees and expenses, that correspond to three times (3x) the daily performance of the S&P 500. public since 2009-06-25.
+ProShares - UltraPro S&P500 (UPRO) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $4.13B, listed on AMEX, carrying a beta of 3.11 to the broader market.
+Prior to deducting fees and expenses, the ProShares UltraPro S&P500 is designed to deliver daily returns that are three times (3x) the daily performance of the S&P 500 index. public since 2009-06-25.

 Spot Price